2710 Monitoring Visits and Contacts

 Austin, TX 78708-5200

 After referring the case to HHSC, no other action is necessary.
 Continue to maintain the case as usual.
-HHSC staff should preserve a professional working relationship with the provider, individual or authorized representative while the fraud referral is being investigated.
+HHSC staff should preserve a professional working relationship with the provider, person or authorized representative while the fraud referral is being investigated.
 However, for the duration of the investigation, staff must not discuss the alleged violation with unauthorized personnel.
 This prevents the possibility of interference with the investigation.